OmarBedawi/my_first_e-store/README.md

 The e-book cover images have been borrowed from [ebooks.com](ebooks.com/en-nl/)

 ##### Fonts
-To keep brand consistency, [Google Fonts Lato](https://fonts.google.com/specimen/Lato) is used as the main font of the entire E-Book Store website.
-In my opinion it giving a neat and tidy look the content pages.
+To keep the website consistent, [Google Fonts Lato](https://fonts.google.com/specimen/Lato) is used as the main font of the entire E-Book Store website.
+In my opinion it giving a neat and tidy look to the content pages.

 ##### Colours
-The main two colors used for this project are black and white.
+The main two colors used for this project are very simple: black and white.

 In most of the project is black on white except for the magazine banner that is white on black, together with some other few buttons like "Add to Bag", "Go to Secure Checkout", "Secure Checkout" and "Complete Order".
-These two colors make text easily readable for users, especially when it comes to e-book descriptions.
+These two colors make text easily readable for users, especially when it comes to the e-Books descriptions.
 They provide a good contrast and a positive UX.

 Other colors are used when the flash messages appear: